 However, all it takes is a momentary loss of control – either through a malfunction in the radio equipment, adverse weather or loss of concentration – to end up with a large bill for property damage or worse, personal injury.

 RC models can go fast – very fast.
 To find out just how fast, check out my article on RC Plane speed here.
+As a novice, you may be attracted by the draw of an rc jet.

 Generally the faster they go, the more dangerous they can be.